GregWaters/Golem/README.md

 TLDR: Print is a function that internally converts things to strings, appends them to each other, and makes one call to print them to stdout.

+# The `console` Module

+This module is for all things console-related, so it implies the input/output modules as dependencies.

 # The `benchmark` Module

 A fairly simple module, currently consisting of only one class; the `timer`.
 This allows for simple benchmarks that are accurate down to the microsecond.
 While the class is primarily used for benchmarking and debugging, it can very easily